Interchain Messaging Facility (ICMF)

 Configure topics and sender chains

-To specify which topics and sender chains your blockchain wants to listen to, you need to configure the ICMF receiver settings in your blockchain's configuration file:
+To specify which topics and sender chains your blockchain listens to, configure the ICMF receiver settings in your blockchain's configuration file:

 icmf: